 We may also disclose your personal information (but not sensitive information) to others we have business arrangements with to enable them to offer their products and services to you.

 We will not disclose your sensitive information for any purpose, other than the purpose for which it was collected, or a directly related secondary purpose, unless you otherwise consent.

 Disclosure to overseas recipients

-In some instances, your personal information might be disclosed to other companies and business units in the Allianz Worldwide Partners Group and the Allianz SE Group, our business partners, reinsurers and service providers that may be located overseas.
+In some instances and in order to provide our products or services or to efficiently conduct our business activities, your personal information might be disclosed to other companies and business units in the Allianz Worldwide Partners Group and the Allianz SE Group, to our business partners, reinsurers and service providers that may be located overseas.
 The countries in which these recipients may be located will vary from time to time, but may include France, Singapore, India, Canada, Germany, New Zealand, United Kingdom, United States of America, Thailand, and other countries where the Allianz Group has a presence (a list of which is available on the Allianz Group website www.allianz.com) or engages subcontractors.